constellation-app/constellation/CorePreferences/src/au/gov/asd/tac/constellation/preferences/docs/developer-preferences.md

     detected by the graphics card to the log file.
 -   *Display FPS Counter*: Have a frames per second counter visible on the bottom right corner showing you the frame rate for the Constellation graph.
-If you run the Experimental -&gt; Animations -&gt; Fly through then you can get a sense of the maximum frame rate possible with your graphics card.
+If you run the Experimental -> Animations -> Fly through then you can get a sense of the maximum frame rate possible with your graphics card.

 ## Master Reset Constellation